symfony-si/symfony-docs-sl/bundles/SensioGeneratorBundle/commands/generate_doctrine_entity.rst

-Generating a New Doctrine Entity Stub
+GeneriranjeGenerating a New Doctrine Entity Stub
 =====================================

 Usage